How we lead

 - People act like leaders, but no-one is following.
 In this case, it is necessary to help leaders be effective.
 Clarify mechanisms to influence others and make decisions, as well as how to effectively introduce change.

 Making our views on hierarchies, power, and leadership explicit allows us to discuss these stigmatized topics openly.
 More importantly, this enables us to use their positive effects to our advantage instead of pretending they don’t exist.
 This is important because leadership is an essential ingredient for any successful organization.
 So, by all means, give everyone as much autonomy as they are capable of— while being explicit about the specific stage of autonomy and corresponding expectations about responsibility.
 At the same time, when people ask for guidance, don’t deny them the leadership they need to feel safe.

-🙏 Many thanks to Lisa Gill (Leadermorphosis podcast), Susan Basterfield (Open to Grow), Sally-Anne Airey (Evolving Leadership Programme), and Rich Bartlett (The Hum, Loomio) for your valuable feedback that helped me gain clarity on this complex topic.
+🙏 Many thanks to Lisa Gill (Leadermorphosis podcast), Susan Basterfield (Open to Grow), Sally-Anne Airey (Evolving Leadership Programme), and Rich Bartlett (The Hum, Loomio) for your valuable feedback that helped me gain clarity on this topic.

 In my mental models, I try to pragmatically synthesize what works in both traditional and new ways of working.
 Writing is both how I communicate my mental models and how I crystalize them.
 My writing is exploratory and evolving.
 I hope to revise this post over the next few months with newly gained clarity.
 To support this, I very much appreciate your feedback.
 Be it a critique, uncovered blind spots, different perspectives, or agreement.